fraterrisus/walkthroughs/deathlord/index.md

 One of the things that makes *Deathlord* so brutal is the autosaving and permadeath.
 There's only one save slot, unlike even other games of its era, and the process of backing up your save game is laborious and incredibly slow.
 But, of course, you're "retrogaming", which means you get the benefit of an emulator that makes things like swapping disks easy, and might even offer you the ability to save a snapshot of the current emulator state.

 My favorite Apple II emulator is `linapple`, which accepts disk images in two formats.
 "Flat" images (`.dsk`) are a representation of all of the bytes stored on the disk in a linear array.
 "Nibblized" images (`.nib`) are a relatively faithful and unfiltered stream of data that might have been read off an actual Apple II floppy disk.
-Most of the flat images I found online were cracked versions that don't work, so I recommend that you find nibblized versions; you should be able to find them from the Asmiov archives and/or the Home of the Underdogs.
+Most of the flat images I found online were cracked versions that don't work, so I recommend that you find nibblized versions; you should be able to find them from the Asimov archives and/or the Home of the Underdogs.
 There are other disk formats out there if you use other emulators; good luck.

 Before you go any further, exit the emulator and back up the `.nib` files for the Boot, Master Scenario A, and Master Scenario B disks.
 Put the backups somewhere else, so if all else fails, you have clean copies that you can use to restart the game.
 Now boot the game, use the `Utilities` menu to `Make Scenario Disks`, and let the game make playable Scenario A and B disks for you.
 Then you can start creating characters.